Title 33, Code of Federal Regulations

 * * *

-You may also view printable copies of our: Small Entity Compliance Guide to AIS, this rule with definitions to the various terms used therein, side-by-side with SOLAS and the MTSA provisions as a color-coded consolidated regulatory text, the presentation used at our public meetings regarding expanding upon these requirements, and our proposed rulemaking to amend the current AIS regulations.
+You may also view printable copies of our: Small Entity Compliance Guide to AIS, this rule with definitions to the various terms used therein, side-by-side with SOLAS and the MTSA provisions, or as a color-coded consolidated regulatory text, the presentation used at our public meetings regarding expanding upon these requirements, and our proposed rulemaking to amend the current AIS regulations.
 We invite you to visit www.regulations.gov [Search: USCG-2005-21869] to view the public submissions to our proposal and all our supporting documents, such as our regulatory and environmental analysis and all Semi-Annual Regulatory Agenda entries (which detail its current status).